 Rugged, raw-boned and durable.
 Not only a two-way player, but also one who typically played all 60 minutes of a game.
-On the small side, even in his day, at 6 feet and 210 pounds, Michalske was quick and explosive on offense and one of the first to develop blitzing and stunting tactics on defense where he formed a formidable duo with tackle Cal Hubbard.
+On the small side, even in his day, at 6 feet tall and 210 pounds, Michalske was quick and explosive on offense and one of the first to develop blitzing and stunting tactics on defense, where he formed a formidable duo with tackle Cal Hubbard.
 Signed with the Packers as a free agent when the New York Yankees folded before the 1929 season.
 Michalske played with the Yankees in 1926 in the short-lived American Football League and for two years (1927-28) in the NFL prior to Green Bay.
-Named to NFL's All-Decade Team for the 1920s.
+Named to the NFL's All-Decade Team for the 1920s.
 Standout lineman on three NFL championship teams from 1929-31.
 Given first name was August, but nicknamed "Iron Mike," which, in turn, was shortened to Mike.
 Born April 24, 1903, in Cleveland.
 Died Oct.
-26, 1983, at age of 80.
+26, 1983, at age 80.

 1966 - Arnie Herber